theimowski/master-thesis/docs/section-fp-application.md

     * *pfff* - a set of tools for static code analysis, which allows Facebook to keep track of its enormous code-bases.

 ### F#

+F# is a language that was born in Microsoft Research department with its first version released in 2005 together with Microsoft Visual Studio 2005.
+With great help of the language designer Don Syme, the F# language evolved and newer versions got delivered, with the most recent 4.0 version released in parallel to the time of writing.
+F# design was influenced by a set of other languages, most notably:

+* **OCaml**, with regards to main syntactic constructs,
+* **Python**, by adapting the whitespace sensitivity property,
+* **Haskell**, from which it accommodated many features,
+* **Erlang**, in respect to the agent-based processing model.

 ### Scala